hummingbird-project/hummingbird/documentation/Router.md

 ## Groups

-Route handlers can be grouped together in a `HBRouterGroup`.
+Routes can be grouped together in a `HBRouterGroup`.
 These allow for you to prefix a series of routes with the same path and more importantly apply middleware to only those routes.
 The example below is a group that includes five handlers all prefixed with the path "/todos".

 ```swift
 let app = HBApplication()